FirmoDaniel/Total_Health_At_Home/README.md

 *   Loops are utilised throughout to check user status and decide which nav bar elements can be viewed.
 *   Loops are also tasked with displaying a user's unapproved testimonials and reviews on their profile page, and highlight user's approved testimonials on the home page and reviews on the intent product detail page.
-*   Loops direct users or all status' to their next step.
+*   Loops direct users of all status' to their next step.
 An unregistered user is directed to sign up.
     A registered user with no orders is prompted to make their first purchase in the profile tab.
 A registered user with previous orders is nudged to review their products and submit a testimonial.
+#### Views
+*   Display error, info, warning or success messages via toasts dependant on the user's action.
+*   Check various user status' around reviews, testimonials to dictate user access.
+### Forms
+*   Validation is achieved via [crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/).
+*   Payment forms involving stripe are handled by java script in the checkout app's static folder.

-## Deployment   HERE!!!!!!!!!!!!!!!!!!!!!!
+## Deployment
 ### Heroku
 1. Create a requirements.txt file.
 Command in gitpod is 'pip3 freeze --local> requirements.txt'
 2. Create a Procfile (Capital 'P' and no file extension).